-The ensemble included Hanna Griffin, a mortician who became a romantic interest for Frank, and Bubba Weisberger, a white Jewish lawyer from an old southern family.
+The ensemble included Hanna Griffin (Tim Reid’s real-life wife, Daphne Maxwell Reid), a mortician who became a romantic interest for Frank, and Bubba Weisberger (Robert Harper), a white Jewish lawyer from an old southern family.

-The restaurant staff included Miss Marie, the matriarch of the group; Anna-May, the head waitress; Big Arthur, the accomplished chef who ruled the kitchen; Shorty La Roux, the white assistant chef; Tiger Shepin, the fatherly bartender; Cool Charles, his helper, and Reverend Deal, a smooth-talking preacher in constant search of a church (or a con man’s opportunity).
+The restaurant staff included Miss Marie Walker, the matriarch of the group (Frances E Williams); Anna-May, the head waitress (Francesca P. Roberts); Big Arthur, the accomplished chef who ruled the kitchen (Tony Burton); Shorty La Roux, the white assistant chef (Dan Yesso); Tiger Shepin, the fatherly bartender (Charles Lampkin); Cool Charles, his helper (William Thomas Jr.), and Reverend Deal (Lincoln Kilpatrick), a smooth-talking preacher in constant search of a church – or a con man’s opportunity.

-Frank’s journey into the world of the southern working-class African-American begins when he visits Chez Louisiane, the Creole restaurant he has inherited and plans to sell.
-The elderly waitress Miss Marie puts a voodoo spell on him to ensure that he will continue to run the restaurant in his father’s place.
+Frank’s journey into the world of the southern working-class African-American began when he visited Chez Louisiane, the Creole restaurant he had inherited and planned to sell.
+The elderly waitress, Miss Marie, put a voodoo spell on him to ensure he continued running the restaurant in his father’s place.

-After Frank returns to Boston, his plumbing erupts, telephones fail him, the laundry loses all his clothes, his girlfriend leaves him, and his office burns.
+After Frank returned to Boston, his plumbing erupted, telephones failed him, the laundry lost all his clothes, his girlfriend left him, and his office burned.

-Convinced he has no choice, he returns to New Orleans, to the matter-of-fact welcome of the staff, the reappearance of his father’s cat, and the continuing struggle to turn the restaurant into a profitable venture.
+Convinced he had no choice, he left the white academic world and returned to New Orleans to the matter-of-fact welcome of the staff, the reappearance of his father’s cat, and the continuing struggle to turn the restaurant into a profitable venture.